Pharmaceutical Affairs Act

 Article 42

-The operational guidelines referred to in the preceding Paragraph shall be established by the central competent health authority.
+The operational guidelines referred to in the preceding paragraph shall be established by the central competent health authority.

 Article 43